-Based on the principles of Functional Behaviour Assessment, Behaviour Specialist Tanya knows that all unwanted behaviour is happening for a reason; unless this reason is addressed in full then lasting change will not occur.
-Tanya offers her approach to addressing unwanted behaviour from the foundational principle that 'all unwanted behaviour is preceded by anxiety', thus understanding anxiety is paramount to lasting behaviour change.
+Unless this reason is addressed in full, lasting behaviour change will not occur.
+Tanya offers her approach to addressing unwanted behaviour and any mental health condition from the foundational principle that 'all unwanted behaviour is preceded by anxiety', thus understanding anxiety is paramount to lasting behaviour change.

-Anxiety is typically associated with those experiencing heightened symptoms of anxiety ... however Is it possible that anxiety is actually experienced by all on a regular basis?
+Anxiety is typically associated with those experiencing heightened symptoms of anxiety.
+However, is it possible that anxiety is actually experienced by all on a regular basis, presenting in an array of different behaviours and symptoms?

-Whether a person be experiencing depressive related behaviours, relationship challenges, anger, withdrawal, over/under eating, social challenges etc., these classifications are simply a description of a collection of behaviours that occur when a person is feeling anxious.
+Whether a person be experiencing depressive related behaviours, relationship challenges, anger, addictive patterns, withdrawal, over/under eating, social challenges etc., these classifications are simply a description of a collection of behaviours that occur when a person is feeling anxious.